 Medellín arguably wins here.
-Medellín has nine of the top 58 ranked hospitals in Latin America while Buenos Aires has four.
+Medellín has nine of the top 58 ranked hospitals in Latin America while Buenos Aires has three.

 Buenos Aires and the entire country of Argentina only has three hospitals on the top Latin American hospital list.

 In comparison, Colombia has 24 of the top hospitals in Latin America.
 And Colombia’s healthcare system has been ranked as the best healthcare system in Latin America by the World Health Organization (WHO).

 WHO ranks Colombia’s healthcare system as #22 out of 191 countries it ranked, which is ranked higher than many wealthier countries like the United States (#37), Germany (#25), Canada (#30) and Australia (#32).

 Argentina’s healthcare system is ranked much lower than Colombia’s healthcare system by WHO, as WHO ranks Argentina at #79 out of 191 countries.

 Here is a list of all the top ranked hospitals in Medellín and Buenos Aires, with the 2019 rankings in the top 58 hospitals in Latin America: